 - Decide if/ when you will evacuate.

 - Share your plan with your friends and employer.
 Know their plans as well.

 - Complete this emergency information sheet (PRINTABLE).
 Keep one with you and exchange them with several of your friends.

-- Put up hurricane shutters.
+- Put up hurricane shutters when a hurricane WATCH has been issued.
 (Don’t wait until the winds increase).

 - Remove all outside furniture, potted plants, pool equipment, satellite dishes and other lose items and bring them inside.

 - Place (old) towels along your windows, sliding doors and doors to the outside.
 (The heavy winds and rain are a bad combination for leaks.)

 Stay at home vs. Evacuating: